tsa-ml/tsa-ml/README.md

 # TSA-ML

-TSA-ML is a data pipeline that integrates survey data from diverse sources.
+TSA-ML is a data platform that integrates consumer data from diverse sources.
 This piece of work demostrates my interest in using machine learning and data science in the region.
 More information about this work is on the [official website](https://www.tsa-ml.org).

 ---